-The Company has drilling activities currently in Ghana, Burkina Faso, Cote d'Ivoire, Mali, Egypt and Peru.
+The Company has drilling activities currently in Ghana, Cote d'Ivoire, Mali, Burkina Faso, Egypt, Chile and Peru.
 The Company has always considered the local communities and districts in which it operates and has specifically hired local workers and supported local community initiatives.
-In 2021, approximately 95% of the Company's workforce was local to the countries in which it operated.
+In 2022, approximately 95% of the Company's workforce was local to the countries in which it operated.
 In certain jurisdictions in which the Company operates, there are discussions regarding granting contracts to companies that are locally owned or a percentage of the company is locally owned.
 As the Company is a publicly listed entity, if local ownership content requirements become mandated, this may affect the way the Company operates or is structured in certain jurisdictions in which it operates.

 Under Articles 41 and 101 of the Burkinabe Mining Code, effective January 1, 2022 holders of mining titles or authorizations must define a plan to anchor the activity of the mining company to the national economy and give preference to Burkinabe companies for the services and supplies of goods at equivalent conditions of price, quality and time.
 The Company operates in Burkina Faso through a wholly owned branch and may therefore be subject to reduced drilling opportunities from clients due to local content rules.
-Currently, the Company continues to operate in Burkina Faso and is monitoring the situation.
+Currently, the Company continues to operate in Burkina Faso however, the Company is gradually reducing our presence due to security concerns.